cyshini/gulp-proto/README.md

 # Gulp-proto

 A clean and lightweight Gulp template for my personal projects, with all the useful and basic tools for starting awesome things.
-The project sources have to be committed to the master branch of your repository, while the "gulp deploy" command will automatically build and deploy the website on a gh-pages branch...
+The project sources have to be committed to the master branch of your repository.
+The "gulp dist" command will build the website in a "dist" folder while the "gulp deploy" command will deploy it on a gh-pages branch...
 And that's it !

 - - -